-- It can cost a lot.
 As you know, selling artwork can be hard and time-consuming.
 For this reason, fine art agents will make their money by either charging a commission or an upfront salary for representation.
 For some artists who are just starting out, the prices of their artwork cannot bear this burden.

-- To make your own connections.
 If an agent is working on your behalf, then he or she is the one dealing with collectors, reporters, or other art professionals.
 You might end up missing out on the benefit of making these connections for yourself, as these people may help you later on in your art career.

-- Agents may be stretched too thin.
 Unless you are your agent’s only client, they are working just as hard to promote other artists as well as yourself.
 While a professional agent wouldn’t stretch his or herself too thin, there’s always that chance that, when talking to a collector, your agent might mention another of their artists and not you.